tikhoncheva/work/Compopt/Nouna_PCVRP/qt-project/ver04/README.txt

 readdate.h
   implementation of three functions for reading input data (list of villages, list of households, list of roads) for the problem from corresponding csv-files.

+  Currently, all input files are read from directory ./data automatically.

 datadef.h
   declaration of the global data structures of the input/output data